Diabetic Nutrition: A Healthy and Balanced Diet Matters

 2. Take note of carbohydrates & include low GI options.

-Consider choosing low or medium GI food options over high GI food items.
-Consumption of food items that are high in GI will cause a higher peak in your blood sugar as compared to one with low or medium GI.
-You should aim to avoid high GI food items to help better manage your blood glucose level as well as to sustain energy throughout the day.
+Consider choosing low or medium GI (glycemic index) food options over those with high ones.
+Consumption of food that’s high in GI will cause a higher peak in your blood sugar, compared to one with low or medium GI.
+You should aim to avoid high GI foods to help manage blood sugar, as well as to help sustain energy throughout the day.

 GI, or glycemic index, is a ranking of carbohydrates on a scale from 0 to 100 according to the extent to which they raise blood sugar levels after eating.